Healthdirect Free Australian health advice you can count on.

 Surgery

-If the UC is severe and does not respond to medication, your doctor may recommend surgery to remove the colon.
-A 'pouch' is then created inside the body using the end of the small intestine, and this pouch is connected directly to the anus.
+If your UC is severe and doesn’t respond to medicines, your doctor may recommend surgery to remove your colon.
+A 'pouch' is then created inside your body using the end of your small intestine.
+This pouch is connected directly to your anus.

 Complications of ulcerative colitis

-A small number of people with colitis can develop inflammation in other parts of the body, such as the liver, skin, joints and eyes.
+Some people with colitis can develop inflammation in other parts of the body, such as the:

 Resources and support